-Name Position William P. Foley II Executive Chairman and Director Anthony M. Jabbour Chief Executive Officer and Director Ellen R. Alemany Chairwoman of the Corporate Governance and Nominating Committee, Member of the Audit Committee Douglas K. Ammerman Chairman of the Audit Committee Chinh E. Chu Director Thomas M. Hagerty Member of the Compensation Committee and the Corporate Governance and Nominating Committee Keith J. Jackson Member of the Corporate Governance and Nominating Committee Richard N. Massey Chairman of the Compensation Committee James A. Quella Member of the Compensation Committee and the Audit Committee Ganesh B. Rao Director
+Name Position William P. Foley, II Executive Chairman and Director Anthony M. Jabbour Chief Executive Officer and Director Ellen R. Alemany Chairwoman of the Corporate Governance and Nominating Committee, Member of the Audit Committee Douglas K. Ammerman Lead Director and Chairman of the Audit Committee Chinh E. Chu Director Thomas M. Hagerty Member of the Compensation Committee and the Corporate Governance and Nominating Committee Keith J. Jackson Member of the Corporate Governance and Nominating Committee Kirsten M. Kliphouse Member of the Audit Committee Richard N. Massey Chairman of the Compensation Committee James A. Quella Member of the Compensation Committee and the Audit Committee Ganesh B. Rao Director

 WILLIAM P. FOLEY, II has served as our Executive Chairman since February 2022 and served as our non-executive Chairman from the Take-Private Transaction in February 2019 until February 2022.
-Mr. Foley has served as Chairman of Cannae Holdings, Inc. since July 2017 and non-executive Chairman since May 2018.
+Mr. Foley has served as Chief Executive Officer and Chief Investment Officer of Cannae since February 2024 and as Chairman of Cannae since July 2017.
 Mr. Foley is the Managing Member and a Senior Managing Director of Trasimene Capital Management, LLC, a private company that provides certain management services to Cannae, since November 2019.
 Mr. Foley is a founder of Fidelity National Financial (FNF) and has served as Chairman of the board of directors of FNF since 1984.
 He also serves as Executive Chairman of F&G Annuities & Life, Inc. (F&G), a majority-owned subsidiary of FNF, since November 2022.
-Mr. Foley served as Chair Executive Officer of FNF until May 2007 and as President of FNF until December 1994.
-Mr. Foley has served as non-executive Chairman of Alight, Inc. since April 2021 and served on the board of its predecessor Foley Trasimene Acquisition Corporation (FTAC) from May 2020 until April 2021.
+Mr. Foley served as Chief Executive Officer of FNF until May 2007 and as President of FNF until December 1994.
+Mr. Foley has served as non-executive Chairman of Alight, Inc., a cloud-based provider of integrated digital human capital and business solutions, since April 2021 and served on the board of its predecessor Foley Trasimene Acquisition Corporation (FTAC) from May 2020 until April 2021.
 Mr. Foley served as director of System1, Inc. from January 2022 to March 2023.
-From January 2014 until June 2021, Mr. Foley also served as Chairman of Black Knight, Inc. and its predecessors and served as non-executive Chairman of Paysafe, Ltd. (Paysafe) and its predecessor

-Foley Trasimene Acquisition Corp.
+From January 2014 until June 2021, Mr. Foley also served as Chairman of Black Knight, Inc. and its predecessors and served as nonexecutive Chairman of Paysafe, Ltd. (Paysafe) and its predecessor Foley Trasimene Acquisition Corp.
 II (FTAC II) from March 2020 until March 2022.
-Mr. Foley formerly served as Co-Chairman of FGL Holdings, Vice Chairman of Fidelity National Information Services, Inc. (FIS), and as a director of Ceridian HCM Holding, Inc. (Ceridian).
-Mr. Foley also formerly served as a director of blank check companies Austerlitz Acquisition Corporation I and Austerlitz Acquisition Corporation II and Trebia Acquisition Corp., which were blank check companies, but resigned from those boards in April 2021.
+Mr. Foley formerly served as Co-Chairman of FGL Holdings, Vice Chairman of Fidelity National Information Services, Inc. (FIS), and as a director of Dayforce.
+Mr. Foley also formerly served as a director of blank check companies Austerlitz Acquisition Corporation I (AUS) and Austerlitz Acquisition Corporation II (ASZ) and Trebia Acquisition Corp., which were blank check companies, but resigned from those boards in April 2021.
 Mr. Foley served as Chairman of Foley Wines Ltd., a New Zealand company, until March 2023.